isdk/isdk-lang-spec/README.md

 ---
 user: "Three candies plus five candies."
 assistant: "[[CalcExpression]]"
--> calculator  # The actual input to the agent in this case is: {content: "[AI-generated calculation expression]"}
+-> calculator  # The actual input to the agent in this case is: {content: "[AI-generated calculation expression]"}, the return value is in the LatestResult variable.
 $echo: "#A total of {{LatestResult}} pieces of candy"
 ```